-Next, the second set of selection points for breeding healthy chickens involve the ability of the chicks to hatch properly.
+Next, the second set of selection points for breeding healthy chickens involves the ability of the chicks to hatch properly.

 - Never EVER assist with hatching.
 If you keep chickens that needed help to hatch for breeding then you will increase the likelihood that their chicks will need help hatching and so on down the line until your chickens can no longer hatch on their own.
 This selection point improves natural reproductive abilities by culling chicks that are not vigorous enough to hatch.

-The third set of selection points for breeding healthy chickens focus on removing deformities from the flock.
+The third set of selection points for breeding healthy chickens focuses on removing deformities from the flock.